abrasumente233/osterm/README.md

 Without further ado, let's have some fun.

-Remember we said we want to implemenet `top`?
+Remember we said we want to implement `top`?
 Well, it's interactive, and to make you focused on the OS part, instead of the cool UI, we'll first implement a less cool version of `top` - `ps`, that just prints all processes' state as table and exits.
 Let's try that in real Linux!

 ```
 $ ps